-The area around Range Pier, including Wreck Cove Beach, is popular for a variety of day-use activities.
+The area around Range Pier, including Wreck Cove Beach, is popular for a variety of day-use activities and also serves as one of the main access points to McNabs Island.
 This zone is intended to include a new docking facility, an orientation / information kiosk, change rooms, and toilets.